haydenhargreaves/httpCatsGame/README.md

 ## Automated Deployment with Ansible

 This project includes Ansible playbooks to automate the deployment of the HTTP Cat Quiz on a DigitalOcean Droplet.
+The IP will be automaticall applied when the playbooks are ran, to ensure a constant location for connection and DNS setup.

 ### Setup